googleapis/java-kms/CONTRIBUTING.md

    selectively exclude samples from a build run.
 2. Many code samples depend on external GCP services and need credentials to access the service.
 3. Code samples are not released as Maven artifacts and must be excluded from release builds.

+**Note:** If you are building samples against an unreleased SNAPSHOT (e.g. for a new API or unreleased proto field), change directory into the `samples/snapshot` directory before running the tests.

 ### Building

 ```bash